 modus dev

-This command runs your app locally in a development mode and provides you with a URL to access your app’s generated API.
+This command runs your app locally in development mode and provides you with a URL to access your app’s generated API.

 4